Tiye: Family and early life

-Egyptologists have suggested that Tiye's father, Yuya, was of foreign origin due to the features of his mummy and the many different spellings of his name, which might imply it was a non-Egyptian name in origin.
-Some suggest that the queen's strong political and unconventional religious views might have been due not just to a strong character, but to foreign descent.
+Recent studies indicate that Tiye, Amenhotep III, and their descendants shared certain medical conditions.
+Tiye, Amenhotep III, The KV55 mummy, Tutankhamun, and KV35YL all suffered from scoliosis and overbite.
+Additionally, Amenhotep III and his father-in-law Yuya share one third of their genetic genes, suggesting that Yuya was likely Amenhotep III's uncle.
+However, the possibility that Yuya was a brother of Thutmose IV is almost inconceivable, making it more likely instead that that Yuya was the brother of Mutemwiya.
+Furthermore, through DNA comparison, KV21A has been identified as a sister of Yuya and is believed to possibly be Mutemwiya, but that is contradicted by the fact she is also identified as probable mother of Tutankhamun's children, so probably Ankhesenamun (Yuya's great-granddaughter).
+However, allele studies suggest that either the KV55 mummy is not Akhenaten, or neither of Tutankhamun's two daughters were born to Ankhesenamun or any of Akhenaten's daughters.
+Meanwhile, the mummy identified in 2010 as Ankhesenamun is now considered, based on the tomb's structure and the genetic characteristics of one of the mummies, to more likely belong to Mutemwiya.

 Tiye also had a brother, Anen, who was Second Prophet of Amun.
 Ay, a successor of Tutankhamun as pharaoh after the latter's death, is believed to be yet another brother of Tiye, despite no clear date or monument confirming a link between the two.
-Egyptologists presume this connection from Ay's origins (also from Akhmin), because he is known to have built a chapel dedicated to the local god Min there, and because he inherited most of the titles that Tiye's father, Yuya, held at the court of Amenhotep III during his lifetime.
+Egyptologists presume this connection from Ay's origins (also from Akhmim), because he is known to have built a chapel dedicated to the local god Min there, and because he inherited most of the titles that Tiye's father, Yuya, held at the court of Amenhotep III during his lifetime.